Simon248/Virtualbox_scripts/README.md

 # Virtualbox_scripts

 ## Script_clonage.ps1
-This script will clone VM in the same folder
+This script is for windows.
+It will clone VM in the same folder
 ```
 .\Script_clonage.ps1 -nomOriginalVM "MaVMOriginale" -nombreDeClones 5
 ```
+check path where VboxManager is installed in the script.